-This degree program requires the student to earn a commercial pilot rating and a minimum of 121 semester hours for completion with the following breakdown: 43 credits hours of core curriculum; 51 credits hours of aviation technology courses; and 27 credits hours of business and open electives.
+This degree program requires the student to earn a certified flight instructor pilot rating and a minimum of 121 semester hours for completion with the following breakdown: 43 credits hours of core curriculum; 51 credits hours of aviation technology courses; and 27 credits hours of business and open electives.

 FMU will conduct ground school classes for private and instrument ratings from our course curriculum.
-In addition to the University's own airplane, flight training has been contracted to Endeavor Flight Training Center located at Opa-locka Airport), which is also a Part 141 training facility less than one mile from the campus.
+In addition to the University's own airplane, flight training has been contracted to Wayman Aviation Academy located at Opa-Locka Airport, which is also a Part 141 training facility less than one mile from the campus.